 Background Tiziana has worked in Milan across many fields of the creative industries, from advertising, production manager at Vogue Italy in Milan and as a freelance writer.
-She holds a PhD from Griffith University on the New Italian Cinema, completed at Griffith University.
+She holds a PhD from Griffith University on the historical imagination in Italian cinema, completed at Griffith University.
 Tiziana has taught for several years in Film and Cultural studies, before returning to fashion studies.
 She has published in several journals on a range of topics that include memory and history in cultural representations, as well as fashion and national identity, Australian wool history, activewear, fashion spaces, and fashion theory.
-From her visits to communities of women workers in the textile and clothing industry in India in the middle of the 1980s, she has developed an interest in globalisation and sustainability.
-Her current research include wool, Australian fashion, fashion and digital media, fashion and film.
-Tiziana’s methodological approach is underpinned by interdisciplinarity and the culture and industry nexus.
+Tiziana Has been engaged in community work from 1989, when she conducted field work in communities of women workers in the textile and clothing industry in India.
+In the middle of the 200s, she worked on a community project in Cairns with Indigenous and Torres Strait Islander people, and Pacific Islanders.
+Her current research include sustainability, and ethics in the fashion industry, second-hand clothing, cultural studies, Australian fashion, wool.
+Tiziana’s methodological approach is underpinned by interdisciplinarity and the culture-industry nexus.

 Tiziana has worked for more than a decade in an international fashion magazine, advertising and music industry in Milan, covering many aspects of the creative industries from a professional viewpoint.
 Her scholarly knowledge and professional expertise is translated in her teaching across many aspects of fashion communication.